 7. Analyze your email through your competitor’s shoes

-When crafting your welcome email, it’s hard to remove bias and identify problems with your email — whether it’s the long wall of text or the lack of a personality within it.
-You can bypass this issue is by vetting your email among your team and asking friends for their brutally honest opinion.
+When crafting your welcome email, it’s hard to remove bias and identify problems.
+Common problems include too much text or no personality.
+You can solve this issue by running it through your team members.

-There’s another way to figure out if your email is something your subscriber would enjoy receiving.
+Here’s a tip to create engaging welcome emails.
 Ask yourself this question — Would I want to read this email if (insert competitor here) sends this to me?

-You’ll be able to pinpoint what isn’t working within your welcome email if you imagine that it’s sent from a brand you commonly overanalyze.
+You can now identify what isn’t working if you imagine that it’s sent from a brand you commonly overanalyze.

 8. Use shorter sentences and keep your text crisp

-These days, no one has time to read a long email.
-You’ve to keep your email short, retaining only the most important details and removing frills that aren’t necessary.
+Keep your email short, add important details and remove what’s unnecessary.
 The ideal length for your email is between 50 to 125 words.

-Brooklinen is a bedding brand that has been able to make its welcome email engaging while informing shoppers about their benefits and offering a discount on their order.
+Brooklinen is a bedding brand that has been able to make its welcome email engaging.
+It informs shoppers about their benefits and offers a discount on their order.

 9. Get the most of your new subscribers